What’s in This Article

 - Maple leaves turning bright red.

-- Beech trees turning a golden yellow.
+- Beech trees shifting to golden yellow.

-- Oak trees showing rusty brown colors.
+- Oak trees showing rusty brown tones.

 Seasonal Plant Transitions

+Autumn shows more than just color.
+Maples turn red and ginkgo trees go gold, marking the cycle of life as leaves begin to fall.
 In the woodland areas, ferns start to fade.
-Beneath the leaves, bulbs are already starting to hide for the winter.
-It is a calm and quiet time to see the garden change.
+Beneath the leaves, bulbs tuck away for winter.
+It’s a calm, quiet time to watch the garden change.

 Winter Wonderland and Festive Events